 YOUR HEALTH & SAFETY ARE UNCOMPROMISING PRIORITIES

-We are so excited to welcome you back to DISCOVERY Children’s Museum!
+We are getting excited to welcome you back to DISCOVERY Children’s Museum!

-Now that the Museum is reopening its physical doors, we want you to know things may look a little different.
-We have been working closely under the guidance of the Centers for Disease Control (CDC) and the Southern Nevada Health District (SNHD) to ensure our Museum stays a safe, clean, and healthy place for everyone to play and learn.
-Below are enhanced health and safety measures we will be taking upon the reopening of DISCOVERY Children’s Museum.
+As the Museum prepares to reopen its physical doors, we want you to know things may look a little different.
+We have been working under the guidance of the Centers for Disease Control (CDC) and the Southern Nevada Health District (SNHD) to ensure our Museum remains a safe, clean, and healthy place for everyone to play and learn.
+Below are the enhanced health and safety measures we will be taking upon the reopening of DISCOVERY Children’s Museum.
 You can also view our Reopening Strategy in its entirety by clicking here.